JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.3/Notes.md

 - Existing modules or libraries can be used to reduce complexity
 - Saves time and money as modules can be repeated
 - Increases maintainability and readability
+- Modules can be shared between team members

 ## Disadvantages
 - Need to consider how modules interact with each other